abidshaikh96/About/README.md

-I'm Ahmed, a junior data engineer from 🇪🇬 India.
+I'm Abid Shaikh, a junior data engineer from 🇪🇬 India.
 ✨ About Me ✨

     🌍 Data engineer who loves to make impact